How to Use The Art of War in Your Business: Strategies for Success

 Sun Tzu's Art of War states that victory in battle could be achieved through careful planning and preparation.

-This means doing your research, understanding your opponents, and planning a strategy that will give you an advantage.
+This means researching, understanding your opponents, and planning a strategy to give you an advantage.

-Small businesses can’t afford to wait until the last minute to figure out what you’re going to do - by then it may already be too late.
+Small businesses can't afford to wait until the last minute to plan their actions —by then, it may already be too late.

 Preparation is key to success in any field.
 As Sun Tzu said: “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”